JuliaLang/julia/stdlib/Test/docs/src/index.md

 Test.DefaultTestSet("f", Any[], 1, false, false)
 ```

+This can be used to allow for factorization of test sets, making it easier to run individual
+test sets by running the associated functions instead.
 Note that in the case of functions, the test set will be given the name of the called function.
 In the event that a nested test set has no failures, as happened here, it will be hidden in the
 summary, unless the `verbose=true` option is passed:

 ```jldoctest testfoo